movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   updates inline or separate reference counts, creates new data extent items with inline references, removes checksum ranges on a final drop, and pins freed data until superblock publication.

-These changes preserve public read-only behavior.
+* Completed: expose strictly gated writable mounts and vnode-locked, sector-attached writes for existing regular files.
+The VFS layer also serializes safe inode attribute changes and performs full commits for synchronous writes, `fsync`, mount sync, and clean unmount.

 The next layers should continue using the logical extent-buffer and transaction allocator APIs rather than adding parallel caches or ad hoc reservations.

 ## Milestones

 ### 1. Read-path architecture

 Completed: persistent roots, logical metadata extent buffers, host-endian mutable inode state, and logical vnode data buffers are in place.
-No writable mount is permitted.

 ### 2. Transaction and allocator core